tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 > (Congrats, Fictitious Jim!), leaves his previous team with a bunch of useful scripts,
 > but without the knowledge of how to properly utilize them.
 Fictitious Jim will not
 > have the time at his new position to constantly train, or explain to new team members,
-> how to use these scripts, so Fictitious Jim essentially wasted his time writing good,
+> how to use these scripts.
+Fictitious Jim essentially wasted his time writing good,
 > generic code that could have saved future teams hours of work.
 Why?
 Because although
 > Fictitious Jim is a computer wizard, he flat out stinks at commenting and documenting his code.
 >
 > WARNING: Don't be like Fictitious Jim.

-In order to avoid a Fictitious Jim type situation at the MIND lab additional scripts, or edits to scripts, will not be allowed into this repo without corresponding, *complete*, documentation.
+In order to avoid a Fictitious Jim type situation at the MIND lab: additional scripts, or edits to scripts, will not be allowed into this repo without corresponding, *complete*, documentation.

-This mean that for every commit a developer makes to this repo they also need to include:
+This means that for every commit a developer makes to this repo they also need to include:

 1. In line comments for non-function related changes.

-  - Use your head when it comes to this, if you're just printing something out, you probably don't exhaustive documentation, but things like indexing certain elements in lists should probably include an in line comment explaining what you are grabbing from a list because it is not always clear.
+  - Use your head when it comes to this, if you're just printing something out you probably don't exhaustive documentation, but things like indexing certain elements in lists should probably include an in line comment explaining what you are grabbing from a list because it is not always clear.